TheRealCodeBeard/ServerlessTwitterBot/STEP4.md

 ## Deploy to Azure

-On the Azure Functions panel click the Deploy To Azure button.
+On the Azure Functions panel in VS Code, click the 'Deploy To Azure' button, which looks like a blue up arrow.

 <img src="screengrabs/10_0_deploy_to_azure.JPG" alt="Deploy to Azure" width="50%">